-Though many Internet beauty sites advertise popular home remedies like yellow lentils, potatoes, or chickpea flour scrubs for removing facial hair, these will not work in removing chin hair.
-This is because chin hair is not of the soft, downy, vellus type that can be removed through exfoliation but rather the terminal type, which is harder and coarser.
+Though many recommend popular home remedies like yellow lentils, potatoes, or chickpea flour scrubs for removing facial hair, these will not work in removing the harder and coarser chin hair.
 The natural remedies for chin hair removal need to focus on fixing the hormonal imbalance by suppressing testosterone and DHT.

 1. Spearmint Tea

 The androgen-lowering effects of spearmint tea came to scientists’ notice when clinicians in a town in Turkey found that the tea reduced libido in men.
 Following this observation, a test was performed on 21 women with idiopathic hirsutism (where the cause is not known) and PCOS-related hirsutism.
 The women were given spearmint tea twice daily for 5 days in the follicular phase between their period and ovulation.

 Drink 1 cup of spearmint tea twice a day.

 There was a decrease in the circulating testosterone.
-The researchers concluded that spearmint can be an alternative remedy for mild hirsutism.7
+The researchers concluded that spearmint can be an alternative remedy for mild hirsutism.4

 - Use 5–6 fresh spearmint leaves or 1 tsp dried spearmint.

 - Add this to 1 cup of boiling water and cover this for 5 minutes.

-- Strain and drink 1 cup twice every day.8
+- Strain and drink 1 cup twice every day.5

 2. Saw Palmetto

 In a study, 31 women with chin hair due to idiopathic hirsutism used a saw palmetto extract-based cream twice daily for 2 months.
 There was a 16% decrease in the hair count after the first month and 29% after the second month.
 Only 1 patient showed signs of skin allergy.
-After this period, most patients needed fewer hair removal sessions like waxing, threading, or shaving.9
+After this period, most patients needed fewer hair removal sessions like waxing, threading, or shaving.6